-Selling your house in Gainesville during the pandemic is not a scenario that anyone could have imagined just a few short months ago.
+Selling your house during a pandemic is not a scenario that anyone could have imagined just a few short months ago.

 Yet here we are.